>-

 The solution isn’t better prompting in the traditional sense.
 It’s a fundamental shift in how we decompose problems for AI.
 By moving from monolithic instructions to atomic skills with explicit pass/fail criteria, we create a flexible, resilient framework.
 This turns project drift from a catastrophic failure into a manageable, iterative process.
 Let’s explore how.

-Why Monolithic Prompts Fail When Requirements Shift
+Why Do Monolithic Prompts Fail When Requirements Shift?

 To understand the solution, we must first diagnose why the standard approach breaks down.
 When you give Claude Code a single, large prompt like “Build a user dashboard with authentication, data charts, and a settings page,” you’re asking it to do several things at once: